jaymwong/ros1-mac-osx/README.md

 ```

 ## Setup your `~/.bashrc`
-You'll need to setup your `~/.bashrc` accordingly if you'll like to build your workspace using `catkin`, therefore append the following into your `~/.bashrc`
+You'll need to setup your `~/.bashrc` accordingly if you'll like to build your workspace using `catkin`.
+Append the following into your `~/.bashrc`

 ```
 export PYTHONPATH=/usr/local/lib/python2.7/site-packages/